fastrgv/AdaGate/README.md

 **ver 5.8 -- 29mar16**

-* This release attempts to alleviate and better explain the deficiencies with the portability of the prebuilt AdaGate executable **for linux**.
-Linux has so many variants that it is difficult to generate an executable that works on all of them.
-The portability was further degraded with the recent update to the new SFML library, with its manifold dependencies: FLAC, ogg, vorbis, freetype, jpeg, & openal.
-The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14.
-This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system.
+* The portability of the prebuilt AdaGate executable **for linux** was somewhat degraded with the recent update to the new SFML audio library v2.3.2, and its manifold dependencies: FLAC, ogg, vorbis, freetype, jpeg, & openal.
+The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14 [dating from jun2011].
+This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).
+If not you might need to install SFML...

-* If the precompiled linux executable for AdaGate does not run on your distro., and runtime error messages indicate it's because of SFML or SDL2, then try the following.
+* If runtime error messages make you suspect SFML or SDL2, then try the following.

 	* First and easiest, try a system update for your particular linux distribution of "libsfml-devel" or "sfml-dev", and "sdl2-dev".
+Then retry, or recompile it, if you must.

-	* Second, if for some reason that is not possible, you can try downloading the precompiled libraries from SFML.
-You can either copy them into the usual place, per the installation tutorial, or you can copy them into ./gnulibs/.
-They just might work for you;  but they did not work on my system.
+	* If for some reason a system update is not possible, you should probably read the installation tutorial on the SFML website, then download their precompiled libraries.

-	* Last, try to build the SFML libraries from source on your own machine.
-This solution requires Cmake, and is more complex because you typically need all the dependencies first.
+	* As a last resort, build the SFML libraries from source on your own machine.
+This solution requires the installation of Cmake, and is more complex because you will need to install all the dependencies before the SFML configuration step succeeds.

-	* You can also do the same for SDL2, but building this from source is pretty easy with Cmake.
+	* You can also do the same for SDL2, but building this from source with Cmake is very much easier.

-	* Finally, try recompiling with the script provided.
-You need to download and install the Ada Libre compiler from "libre.adacore.com/download/" in order to do this (very easy and simple to do).
+	* After SFML or SDL2 installation, recompile with the script provided.
+You need to download and install the Ada Libre compiler from "libre.adacore.com/download/" but this is very easy to do.

-* Note that the OS-X build system seems reasonably stable and portable.
+* **Note that the OS-X build system seems reasonably stable and portable.**

 =====================================================================